Aurelicos/Rock_paper_scissors/README.md

 A simple program in Console app .net framework C#

-Base description od my program:
+Base description of my program:

 Console.Write("\nDo you want to play Rock, paper, scissors? (yes/no) ");    - first we ask the user if he wants to play